What to look out for when renting an apartment from the tenant’s point of view

 Many people confuse these terms or even consider them synonymous.
 Nevertheless, there is a difference between subletting and renting – and, especially with regard to the rights of the tenant and the subtenant, it is quite significant.

-A lease arises where the landlord is the direct owner of the property who provides the property to the tenant.
+A lease arises when the landlord is the direct owner of the property who provides the property to the tenant.
 The contractual relationship is governed by the rules set out in the Civil Code.
 The individual rules differ depending on whether the lease is for a fixed or indefinite period.
 This is dealt with in the article below.

 A sublease then arises between the tenant and the subtenant.
 The subject of the sublease can be the whole property or just part of it.
 The owner of the property does not have to be directly involved in this contractual relationship.